xSyllaa/gitingest/README.md

 ### Ways to help (non-technical)

-- Provide your feedback and ideas on discord
+- Provide your feedback and ideas on Discord
-- Open an Issue on github to report a bug / submit an feature request
+- Open an issue on GitHub to report a bug / submit a feature request
 - Talk about Gitingest on social media

 ### How to submit a PR